 Others like Cota Tile, a traditional home ceiling tile that offers wireless power without plugs or pads, veer far away from normal tech.
 Then there’s the K’Track G, a wearable device designed to allow diabetics to measure their blood sugar levels in real time.

 With 138 automotive-related companies at this year’s show, CES threatens to overshadow the Detroit auto show next week.
 This is due to the role technology now plays in the automotive industry.

-Among CES keynote speakers this year are General Motors Co.’s (NYSE:GMF) CEO Mary Barra and Ford Motor Co.
+Among CES keynote speakers this year are General Motors Co.’s (NYSE:GMB) CEO Mary Barra and Ford Motor Co.
 (NYSE:FC) CEO Mark Fields.
 Both company leaders will highlight innovations in technology set to take place in transportation, one of the fastest-growing sectors affected by technology.